Skip to main content

 The entire design is aimed at providing the best working conditions, facilitating circulation, and promoting synergies among the teams.
 Just as the Pompidou Center opens up to the city through its Piazza, the Centre Pompidou Francilien extends towards the Parc de la Blanchette and its lake through a tree-lined promenade.
 Its façade, large wooden walkways, vegetated steps, and reflection in the lake become the markers of a new dialogue between nature and culture.

-Construction will begin in May 2024, and the opening is scheduled for the summer of 2026.
+Construction work began in July 2024, with opening scheduled for autumn 2026.

 The prefiguration programme